A Taste of Greece With S.A.L.T.

 For millennia, Greek cuisine has been admired for a balance of three elements: olive oil, grain and wine.
 And while the pillars remain standing, constant trade and looming empires have left a mark on the regional gastronomy, even the more rustic cuisine of the islands.
-The traces of past conquerors, migrations, domination and resilience still linger in many popular dishes, but those stories are best told through ingredients and a bottle of Greek wine.
+A taste of Greece reflects the traces of past conquerors, migrations, domination and resilience, which still linger in many popular dishes, but those stories are best told through ingredients and a bottle of Greek wine.

-The pleasure of eating across the Eastern Mediterranean and exploring the delights of the Aegean Sea will take off in the S.A.L.T. kitchen this summer, when chefs guide us through the recipes of the Greek Isles.
+The pleasure of eating across the Eastern Mediterranean and exploring the delights of the Aegean Sea will take off in the S.A.L.T. kitchen, when chefs guide us through the recipes of the Greek Isles.

 We asked our award-winning chef, Eva Mulligan, a S.A.L.T. host on the Silver Moon and David Bilsland, a culinary trainer and chef instructor, for a favorite recipe from their travels.
 They chose a tender roasted lamb from the island of Cyprus, where the Goddess of Love Aphrodite is said to have lived, and a golden phyllo dessert drenched in a lemony syrup from the port city of Alexandroupoli in Eastern Greece.